Root canals (also known as endodontic treatments) are dental procedures that are designed to remove bacteria from an infected root canal.

 What is a root canal?

 Root canals (also known as endodontic treatments) are dental procedures that are designed to remove bacteria from an infected root canal.
 There are two types of root canals: A root canal on the molar tooth and a root canal on the front tooth.
 A front tooth will typically just have one long canal, however, molar teeth have more than one root and several nerves that need to be treated.
-Cleaning of these multi-rooted molar teeth can be more difficult and requires more time, skill, and equipment.
-At Collingwood Dentistry, we employ the latest in Laser technology by using minimally invasive treatments and decontaminating the infected tooth.
-The use of the laser debrides and sterilizes the inside of the tooth and greatly decreases the possibility of future re-infection or failure of root canals.
+Cleaning these multi-rooted molar teeth can be more difficult and requires more time, skill, and equipment.
+At Collingwood Dentistry, we employ the latest in dental technology by using minimally invasive treatments and decontaminating the infected tooth.
 If you are experiencing tooth pain, sensitivity, or swelling, it is important to act quickly, not only to relieve your pain but also to save the tooth from a possible extraction.

 Is it worth going through so much trouble just to save a tooth, instead of extracting it?